lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 The Transformer is not formally part of VIPER, but due of the number of events that a typical UseCase has  to process, I find it useful to create one Transformer for each event that changes the state of the system.

-Most of the time a Transformer would simply be a method of the UseCase.
-I convert the method to a *method-object*.
-The Transformer usually consists of just a constructor and a method called `transform` .
-In the UseCase, I initialize the constructor with the required EntityManagers obtained from the EntityGateway and any data required from previously run UseCases.
+Normally the function of a Transformer would simply be rendered as a method of a UseCase.
+I convert the method to a *method-object* and then call it from the UseCase event method.
+The Transformer usually consists of a constructor and a method called `transform` .
+In the UseCase method, I initialize the constructor with the required EntityManagers obtained from the EntityGateway and any data required from previously run UseCases.

 I pass the event parameters from UseCase to the `transform` method along with the reference to the Presenter (for output).